Lumbar Spinal Fusion Surgery Services in Los Angeles

 Lumbar Spinal Fusion Surgery Serving Los Angeles & Nearby Areas

-Patients travel to Wong Spine from throughout Los Angeles and neighboring communities for lumbar spinal fusion surgery and advanced lower back care.
+Patients travel to Wong Spine from throughout Los Angeles and neighboring communities for spinal fusion surgery and advanced lower back care.
 Dr. Albert Wong performs lumbar spinal fusion using robotic-assisted, minimally invasive techniques focused on stability, function, and long-term recovery outcomes.

 - Patient Testimonial